hashirshoaeb/portfolio/README.md

 There are many portfolio website templates available on Github, however, I didn't find one that really suit my needs so I created this one.
 A simple, easy to configure, lightweight, and responsive static portfolio website.

-I know one template doesn't fulfill everyone's need.
+I know one template doesn't fulfill everyone's needs.
 So I'll try adding more features in the near future.
 You may also suggest changes by forking this repo and creating a pull request or opening an issue.

 **Built with** [Nextjs](https://nextjs.org/) & [Bootstrap5](https://getbootstrap.com).